4 Best Low Histamine Salad Dressings for Safer Greens

 It can be particularly difficult to find a low-histamine dressing, given that salad dressings typically contain a lot of ingredients.
 I found that the best way to enjoy a salad with the least amount of histamine possible is to make my own dressing at home.

-There are a lot of recipes out there you can try and we all have different tastes, so I can’t recommend just one original recipe.
+There are a lot of low histamine salad dressing recipes out there you can try and we all have different tastes, so I can’t recommend just one original recipe.
 Instead, here are some helpful tips to keep in mind when making homemade low-histamine salad dressing for your favorite salads:

 • Use Low-Histamine Vinegars: Most vinegars have high levels of histamine, including balsamic vinegar and red and white vinegars.
 On the flip side, safer vinegars are apple cider vinegar and distilled white vinegar.

 • Check Oils Before Using: Oils generally have low histamine content.
-According to the SIGHI high and low histamine food list, these include vegetable oils and fats, animal fat, and fish oil.
+According to the SIGHI high and low histamine food list, these include animal fat, fish oil, and vegetable oils like extra virgin olive oil.

 • Use Herbs Liberally: Good news: dried or fresh herbs are safe for a low-histamine diet.
-I like to infuse my homemade salad dressings with a lot of herbs to pack in all those natural flavors, especially for Italian dressing.
+I like to infuse my homemade salad dressings with a lot of herbs like basil and dill to pack in all those natural flavors, especially for Italian dressing.

 • Watch the Sour Cream: If you want to make ranch or another creamy dressing, you might want to ease up on the sour cream.
 The SIGHI list rates sour cream as risky.
 The same goes for sour cream alternatives, such as yogurt and kefir.